 Great work environments require great people

-Baird’s “no asshole rule” is something Paul and Steve Booth, President & CEO, are very passionate about because it is so important to ensuring we hire the right people and is a crucial part of creating a great work environment.
+Baird’s “no asshole rule” is something Paul and Steve Booth, our President & CEO, are very passionate about because it is so important to ensuring we hire the right people and is a crucial part of creating a great work environment.
 Paul has also been quoted in national and regional publications about the rule.
-Earlier this year, Paul and Leslie Dixon, Chief Human Resources Officer, were featured in a WorksSpan magazine article titled: “No Assholes Allowed.”
+Paul and Leslie Dixon, Chief Human Resources Officer, were featured in a WorksSpan magazine article titled: “No Assholes Allowed.”
 Paul shared why the rule is important at Baird.

 “When you’re happy, you’re more productive,” Purcell said.
 “When you don’t feel good, you don’t get as much done.
 It all goes to human psyche to being respected, trusted and valued.”